BojanBosnjak/TestApplication/README.md

 > In files you will find two sql files.
 One is for running the program locally **DataBase**.sql.
 > Second one is **AzureDB**.sql which is deployed on Azure.
 The only difference is data inside the databases.

+When you tes User authentication, use any user_name from database with "password" as password.